consistence/coding-standard/consistence-coding-standard.md

 General formatting conventions
 ------------------------------

-* Tab indentation is used everywhere.
-All indentation using spaces is forbidden.
+* Tab indentation is used.
 * Files end with a single blank line `\n`.
 * Unix-style (LF) line endings `\n` are used.
 * There is no trailing whitespace.